All children have opportunity each year to become a democratically elected Sports Councillor for their class. Children are asked if they are:

 - Full of good ideas

 If the answer to all four statements above is ‘yes,’ then children may stand for the class vote.
-Each class votes for one girl and one boy to be their sports councillors for the year.
+Each class votes for two children to be their sports councillors for the year.

 The Work of the Sports Council